 - Do you take Accutane?

-You can still take cod liver oil to help improve your triglycerides, but sometimes your doctor or healthcare provider will recommend a high dose omega-3.
+You can still take cod liver oil to help improve your triglycerides, but sometimes your doctor or healthcare provider will recommend a high dose of omega-3.
 If you take a high dose of cod liver oil, this may put you in danger of getting too much vitamin A.

-How to choose a high quality fish oil
+How to choose a high-quality fish oil

 If you choose to take a concentrated fish oil supplement, you should look for a pharmaceutical-grade brand like Nordic Naturals or Vital Nutrients.
+Also, look for fish oil supplements that are in triglyceride form instead of esther form whenever possible.

-Also, make sure to avoid fish oil that contains synthetic vitamin E and make sure it contains natural tocopherols instead, like the brands I mentioned above.
+Make sure to avoid fish oil that contains synthetic vitamin E and make sure it contains natural tocopherols instead, like the brands I mentioned above.

 Which is better: krill oil or fish oil?